Photography

 Intro Teaser

-Henri Cartier-Bresson's photographs of the last days of the Chinese Civil War were exhibited at Taipei Fine Arts Museum in late 2020.
-The exhibition was scheduled to be held in Beijing in 2021 but was canceled due to COVID-19.
-David Frazier writes about the exhibition and its complicated surrounding context.
+Henri Cartier-Bresson’s landmark photographs of the final days of the Chinese Civil War were exhibited at the Taipei Fine Arts Museum in 2020.
+A Beijing showing planned for 2021 was cancelled due to COVID-19.
+David Frazier writes about the exhibition's reception in Taiwan, speculates on how it might have been received in Beijing, and examines its complicated historical and political context.